ils94/TailsOSBitcoinColdWallet/Languages/English.md

 - sha256sum bip39-standalone.html
 - Press Enter

-35. Check both the hash in the Terminal and the hash on Ian's GitHub.
+35. Check both the hash in the Terminal and the hash on **Ian Coleman GitHub**.
 If they match, then the **bip39-standalone.html** file is also legit.

 ![enter image description here](https://github.com/ils94/TailsOSBitcoinWallet/blob/main/Images/32.png?raw=true)